• blogangle-right

 Once you’ve assembled your vendor management policy team, assign roles and responsibilities to own different sections of the process.

 Next, gather your list of vendors.
-This should be an in-depth list containing all third-party vendors, contractors, partners, and associates that you work with.
+This should be an in-depth list containing all third-party vendors, service providers, contractors, partners, and associates that you work with.

 illustration of five questions to help you determine a vendor's risk potential